MichaelLsh/CMPUT404-assignment-websockets/README.md

 =============
 * Used Abram Hindle's WebSocketsExamples as my Websocket assignment's starting point
 * Use Shihao Liu's Ajax Assignment 4 code as my Websocket assignment's starting point
+* Jingyi Xu helped me with the Websocket assignment with some key hints

 Citations
 =========